kylejramstad/garage-pi-v2.0/README.md

 ## TODO
-- [ ] Update Image so that it doesn't have certdownload.ejs
 - [ ] Only allow admin user to delete other users (first user is considered admin)
 - [ ] Add PWA components for iOS compatibility
 - [ ] Allow for multiple garage door openers